davidgriesel/02_flu_risk_forecasting/README.md

 ## Takeaways
 ### Successes
-The project delivered actionable insights into the spatial distribution of vulnerable populations, enabling the creation of a risk profile to guide regional staff allocations.
-It also enhanced understanding of influenza seasonality, supporting the strategic timing of deployments to meet anticipated healthcare demands.
+The project delivered actionable insights into the spatial distribution of vulnerable populations and the timing of the influenza season, enabling the creation of a risk profile to guide strategic staff allocations.

 ### Challenges
 The available data lacked sufficient detail to account for all known risk factors in the analysis.
 In particular, the suppression of records for children under 5 limited risk assessment for this group, illustrating how data privacy laws can constrain public health analyses when key demographics are excluded.

 ### Way Forward
-Going forward, it is essential to recognise that privacy constraints may result in the suppression of critical data.
-When such limitations arise, efforts should focus on identifying alternative data sources and adopting complementary methodologies to address missing information.
-Maintaining flexibility in analytical approaches will help ensure that insights remain robust and ethically sound, even in the presence of incomplete datasets.
+Going forward, it is essential to recognise how privacy constraints may limit the availability of critical data.
+When such limitations arise, efforts should focus on identifying alternative data sources and adopting alternative methodologies to address missing information.
+Maintaining flexibility in analytical approaches will help ensure that insights remain robust and ethically sound, even when datasets are incomplete.